capn-freako/agda_misc/simple_essence.lagda.md

            → f (s ⊛ a) ≡ s ⊛ f a
 open LinMap {{ ... }}

-record VectorSpace (A : Set)
+record VectorSpace (A : Set a)
                    {{_ : Additive A}} {{_ : Scalable A}}
-                   : Set where
+                   : Set ℓ where
   field
     -- As noted above, seems like I should have to define some properties relating these two. basisSet    : List A